joshbegley/nyt-latest/README.md

 **The A's won't close door on Kyler Murray.
 But is MLB really an option?**\
-`General manager David Forst told MLB.com that his team is "always open to him exploring a return to baseball with the A’s."`\
+`General manager David Forst said his team is "always open to him exploring a return to baseball with the A’s."`\
 https://nytimes.com/athletic/7088698/2026/03/04/kyler-murray-athletics-baseball-nfl-free-agency/

 **In a Riskier Era, China Bets on Technology to Resist U.S. Pressure**\